TESS light curves of two new magnetic cataclysmic variables: an asynchronous polar at the period minimum, and an eclipsing system with a large spin-to-orbit ratio: : a candidate asynchronous polar at the period minimum

 Guided by these assumptions, we provisionally identify the 19.02~\cpd\ signal as $2\omega-\Omega$.
 This frequency, which results from pole switching, is expected to be the dominant signal in AP power spectra.
 This inference, in conjunction with our presumption that $\omega>\Omega$, leads to $\omega = 18.79569$~\cpd\ (76.61~min), $\Omega = 18.56873$~\cpd\ (77.55~min), and \ratio = 0.9879, consistent with an AP classification.

 A common method of analyzing the light curves of APs is to phase them to the beat frequency ($\omega - \Omega$), the frequency at which the magnetic field rotates with respect to any structures that are fixed in the binary rest frame, such as the ballistic accretion stream.
 Fig.~\ref{fig:gaia_2d_lc} shows how the $2\omega-\Omega$ and $\omega$ profiles evolve over the beat cycle.
-Notably, the spin pulse drifts backward in phase as the system moves through the beat cycle.
-This means that the interval between consecutive spin-pulse maxima is shorter than the actual spin period. \citet{gs97} showed that this phase drift is an expected consequence of asynchronous rotation; as the WD rotates with respect to the accretion stream, the stream will be forced to couple to different field lines.
+Notably, the spin pulse drifts backward in phase as the system progresses through the beat cycle, meaning that the interval between consecutive spin-pulse maxima is shorter than the actual spin period. \citet{gs97} showed that a phase drift of the spin profile is an expected consequence of asynchronous rotation in APs.
+As the WD rotates with respect to the accretion stream, the stream will be forced to couple to different field lines, causing the accretion footprint on the WD's surface to move longitudinally (and hence in rotational phase).
+The backwards drift seen in \gaia\ in Fig.~\ref{fig:gaia_2d_lc} is also observed in TESS observations of CD~Ind when using the proposed frequency identifications of \citet{littlefield} and in SDSS~J084617.11+245344.1 \citep{littlefield_J0846}; however, in Paloma, the spin pulse seems to move forward in phase across the beat cycle, although this trend is less pronounced than in the aforementioned APs \citep{littlefield_J0846}.
+In a follow-up study, we intend to undertake a more comprehensive analysis of the motion of the spin pulse in the asynchronous mCVs observed by TESS and Kepler K2, with a focus on understanding this movement using the framework of \citet{gs97} and using it to potentially test the \citet{wang2020} AP frequency identifications.

-Fig.~\ref{fig:gaia_2d_lc} also highlights the consequences of the selection of $2\omega-\Omega$ compared to $\omega$.
+Fig.~\ref{fig:gaia_2d_lc} highlights the consequences of the selection of $2\omega-\Omega$ compared to $\omega$.
 Our identification of $\omega$ is consistent with there being accretion regions on opposite hemispheres of the WD, each active for alternating halves of the beat cycle based on the presence of a $\sim180^{\circ}$ phase jump.
 Conversely, $2\omega-\Omega$ remains relatively stable in phase over the beat cycle.
 Had we identified the 19~\cpd\ signal as $\omega$ instead of $2\omega-\Omega$, it would have appeared as though the WD has two accretion regions in the same hemisphere.
 The identification of $\omega$ therefore has significant implications for the accretion geometry.
 It is not an issue limited to \gaia; in their analyses of the TESS light curve of CD~Ind, \citet{littlefield_cd_ind} and \citet{hakala_cd_ind} reached differing interpretations of the accretion geometry depending on the identification of $\omega$ vs. $2\omega-\Omega$; see also \citet{mason20}, who compares the periodicities seen in CD Ind with those of BY Cam.